kirkendall/jsoncalc/README.md

     With plugins, it can be used to fetch data via the web, and write it to a database.

+* It allows simple arithmetic on ISO-8601 dates, times, datetimes, and periods.
+  There are also "Swiss army knife" functions for doing things like converting to other formats, and adjusting the timezone.

 * Member names can be case-insensitive.
   This can save you a bit of frustration for some data sets.
   It feels almost as important as name completion.